cultureandempire/cultureandempire.github.io/cande.md

 For Africa, the combination of cheap Chinese handsets running a real Internet-capable mobile phone operating system was explosive.
 As I explained, the First Wave already built out and tested the infrastructure, so it was relatively easy to upgrade this to better and faster technologies.
 Cost gravity means new mobile broadband equipment is cheaper and better than older 2G equipment ever was.

 I predict that by 2020, a billion Africans will be on the Internet thanks to mobile broadband and cheap smartphones running Android.
-We are heading towards a fully connected planet, in which 99% of those who can spell their own name will be computer-literate, on-line 24/7, and tied into a global society that never sleeps, never stops thinking, never forgets, and never forgives.
+We are heading towards a fully connected planet, in which 99% of those who can spell their own name will be computer-literate, on line 24/7, and tied into a global society that never sleeps, never stops thinking, never forgets, and never forgives.

 ### Power to the People